biopragmatics/oquat/docs/unknowns/source/chmo.md

 </details>

-## `OrangeBook` (27)
+## `OrangeBook`

+There are 27 usages of `OrangeBook` in `chmo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OrangeBook)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OrangeBook).

 <details>
 <summary>Click to expand the `OrangeBook` table</summary>